 Christian art allows one to be a witness to and messenger of the Gospels.
 It serves as a means to spread the message of God is the creator of all beauty.
 Christian art touches the feelings and excites emotions and passions.
 In his bookEyes Wide Open: Enjoying God in Everything (Credo House, 2012), Steve DeWitt says: “Every created beauty was created by God to lead our affections to Him.”

-“This is the message we heard from Jesus and now declare to you: God is light, and there is no darkness in him at all.” — 1 John 1:5 (NLV)
+“This is the message we heard from Jesus and now declare to you: God is light, and there is no darkness in him at all.” — 1 John 1:5 (NIV)

-Christian art has a purpose, a higher calling, that can be seen in artists the world over, especially Akiane.
-To this day, Akiane’s Jesus Prince of Peace remains the preeminent artwork of Christians around the world.
-More of her divinely inspired art can be seen in her art gallery.
+Inspirational art of Christ has a purpose, a higher calling, that can be seen in artists the world over, including Akiane Kramarik.
+To this day, Akiane Kramarik’s Jesus Prince of Peace is a beloved artwork of Christians around the world.
+More of her divinely inspired art can be seen in our art gallery.